Integrated passive devices: History

 Today portable electronic systems include roughly 2–40 discrete passive devices/integrated circuit or module.
 This shows that monolithic or module integration is not capable to include all functionality based on passive components in system realisations, and variety of technologies is needed to minimize logistics and system size.
 This is the application area for IPDs.
 Most — by number — of the passives in electronic systems are typically capacitors followed by number of resistors and inductors/coils.

 Many functional blocks such as impedance matching circuits, harmonic filters, couplers and baluns and power combiner/divider can be realized by IPDs technology.
-IPDs are generally fabricated using thin, thick film and wafer fabrication technologies such as photolithography processing or typical ceramic technologies (LTCC and HTCC).
-IPDs can be designed as flip chip mountable or wire bondable components.

 Trends towards applications with small size, portability and wireless connectivity have stretched various implementation technologies to be able to realize passive components.
 In 2021, there were 25 - 30 companies delivering integrated passive (including simple passive networks and passives on various substrates like glass, silicon and alumina) devices worldwide.